bobersnip/bobersnip/README.md

 The final project is an artificial intelligence that was able to tell, with reasonable accuracy, whether a patient had Covid-19 or pneumonia, based solely on x-ray photos.
 This project was done in Python with the help of Tensor Flow.

-Today, I am a Software Development Engineer at Amazon.com Inc..
+Today, I am a Software Development Engineer at Amazon Inc..
 I have been so blessed to have the opportunity to work at one of the largest modern tech companies in the world.

 Specialties: Python, C++, HTML, Java, SQL